+1. Clean your glass with hot water and use a detergent that is not oil or fat-based.
 2. Scrub the glass with a dedicated glass cleaning brush ( we prefer using a long-handled brush with a foam head).

 - We push the brush head inside of the beer glass and agitate all of the surfaces.

+3. Thoroughly rinse the glass with cold tap water.
 4. It's best to air dry your beer glassware; however, you can use a lint-free drying towel as well.

 BONUS: **Spot Free Glass/No Towel Drying**

 Use DISTILLED water as a final rinse.
 Run the glass under the cold tap water to thoroughly rinse out any detergent, but use DISTILLED water to rinse the glass again.

 **NOTE** Unlike tap water, distilled water contains no minerals, so there is absolutely no chance of hard water spots unless you do not rinse the detergent out properly.

 **TIP** We typically leave our craft beer glasses drying upside-down on the dishwasher rack because it provides good air circulation.

 How can I test to see if the craft beer glass is "beer clean"?